Dogs make great companions on day hikes and these gifts will make sure they have all they need to stay safe and happy.

 And you can also choose to wrap this around your waist for hands-free dog walking, which is handy if you're using trekking poles, or have your hands full carrying bags.

-2. A Body Harness To Replace A Collar
+3. A Body Harness Instead Of A Dog's Collar

 A traditional dog collar can pull and choke at your dogs neck, especially if you have a dog that tends to get excited and pull at their leash when out walking.